TokyoQ/bankedits/README.md

 ## Finding / Confirming IP Ranges

 You can search for banks to find their ASNs and IP ranges using [this tool from Hurricane Electric](https://bgp.he.net/).
 You can also cross reference with this [ASN Lookup Tool](https://www.ultratools.com/tools/asnInfoResult).

 The ASN used to discover IP ranges are listed in [ranges.yaml](ranges.yaml) as comments.

 ## Deploying bankedits

-Bankedits now runs from of a Docker image(https://hub.docker.com/repository/docker/tokyoq/bankedits).
+Bankedits now runs from a [Docker image](https://hub.docker.com/repository/docker/tokyoq/bankedits).

 To run, you need to mount the config.json and ranges.json files